 - Culture & Movement Activity for Kids

-The Kids’ Backyard Store offers Backyard Adventures’ full line of premium-quality cedar playsets.
-These modular play structures are built with the finest materials, including beautiful cedar, unique compression technology and exclusive features & safety systems developed by Backyard Adventures.
+The Kids’ Backyard Store offers Backyard Adventures’ complete line of premium-quality cedar playsets.
+These modular play structures are built with the finest materials, including beautiful cedar, unique compression technology, and exclusive features & safety systems developed by Backyard Adventures.

-The Kids’ Backyard Store also offers cedar sheds by CedarShed Industries and the finest in commercial play structures by PlayCraft Systems for apartments, day care centers, churches and homeowners associations.
+The Kids’ Backyard Store also offers cedar sheds by CedarShed Industries and the finest commercial play structures by PlayCraft Systems for apartments, daycare centers, churches, and homeowners associations.